MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 As a data platform, Azure Data Explorer supports the ability to delete individual records.
 This is commonly achieved using one of the following methods:

-* To delete records for compliance purposes, such as GDPR, use [.purge](./data-purge.md) - This method deletes all relevant data from storage artifacts and, once completed, there is no way to recover the deleted data.
+* To delete records for compliance purposes, use [.purge](./data-purge.md) - This method deletes all relevant data from storage artifacts and, once completed, there is no way to recover the deleted data.
 * To delete records for any other purpose, use `.delete` as described in this topic - This marks records as deleted but does not necessarily delete the data from storage artifacts.
 This deletion method is much faster than purge.

 > [!WARNING]